SydneyBioX/scFeatures/dev/review_issues.md

 ```

   - **Fixed**: use to include cell-cell interaction via CellChat, but it is not on CRAN/BioC, so it was removed.
+  Now we implemented this function using the method SingleCellSignalR, which is also a top performing method
+  as shown in `Evaluation of cell-cell interaction methods by integrating single-cell RNA sequencing data with spatial information`.
+  and is available as a Bioconductor package.

 ```r
 genes_of_interest <- c(\"TIGIT\", \"PDCD1\")